 Do you suffer from COPD?

-This clinical research study is looking at the safety and effectiveness of an medication for people with COPD.
+This clinical research study is looking at the safety and effectiveness of an investigational treatment option for people with COPD.

 Would you like to take part?

-As a volunteer in a research study, you’ll receive study-related medical care from the study doctor and regular follow up of your COPD to monitor the effectiveness of the care you’ll receive.
-The results of this research will be used to find out if the investigational medication being studied will be of benefit to others with COPD, and whether it will be made widely available to all patients with COPD.
-Study volunteers are an important part of moving medical care forward.
+As a volunteer in a research study, you will see the study doctor for your study visits and regular follow up of your COPD to monitor the effectiveness of the care you’ll receive.
+The results of this research will be used to find out if the investigational treatment being studied will be of benefit to others with COPD, and whether it will be made widely available to all patients with COPD.

 You may qualify to participate in this study if you: